 - Indexes are logically and physically independent of the data in the associate table.

 - Indexes are optional structures associated with tables and clusters.
 You can create indexes on one or more columns of a table to speed SQL statement execution on that table.

 - Indexes are the primary means of reducing disk I/O when properly used.

-- The query decides at the beginning whether to use index or no
+- The query decides at the beginning whether to use an index or not

-- If you are owner of table, you can create index or if you want to create index for table in another schema then you should either have CREATE ANY INDEX system privilege or index privilege on that table
+- If you are the owner of the table, you can create an index or if you want to create index for a table in another schema then you should either have CREATE ANY INDEX system privilege or index privilege on that table

 Logical Type of Indexes